How to choose the Colombian cities you want to visit?

 The modern Metrocable connects the city with surrounding neighborhoods and has views of the Aburrá Valley below.
 Sculptures by Fernando Botero decorate the Plaza Botero in the center of the town, while the Museo de Antioquia exhibits more works by this well-known Colombian artist.

-Medellín is also recognized for its popular dish bandeja paisa, which includes red beans, ground beef, plantain, sausage, pork skin, egg, and avocado in one sole platter.
+Medellín is also recognized for its popular dish bandeja paisa, which consists of red beans, ground beef, plantain, sausage, pork skin, egg, and avocado on a single platter.

-Sadly, the name of Medellín is also associated with drug lord Pablo Escobar, a mafia leader that was synonymous with terror and violence.
+Sadly, the name of Medellín is also associated with drug lord Pablo Escobar, a mafia leader who was synonymous with terror and violence.
 Police took him down in 1993.

 However, the people’s resilience in Medellín made them transform the city and its reputation into a hub for development, technology, and tourism.